Los Angeles Teacher Strike Could Be Days Away

 District finances.
 The two sides don't agree on how much money the district has available to spend on teacher demands.
 District leaders have said the union's proposals could "bankrupt" the school system, and they say they're not being hyperbolic.
 But union leaders don't buy these grim forecasts, saying none of the recent projections of the school district's financial collapse have come true.

 The district has nearly $2 billion in the bank, and the union wants those funds spent on its contract demands.
-The district says it needs to put that money toward regular operations in order to avoid insolvency, and to fend off regulators, who recently warned that the district risks being taken over by state or county officials.
+The district says it needs to put that money toward regular operations in order to avoid insolvency and to fend off regulators, who recently warned that the district risks being taken over by state or county officials.

 Class sizes.
 The union wants to remove contract language that allows district officials to increase class sizes in order to save money.
 (After all, more students per classroom means less need to hire teachers.)
 In recent years, the district has unilaterally raised some class sizes to as high as 46 students, surpassing the 39-student limit spelled out in the last teacher contract.

-School district leaders have offered to get rid of this language — but union leaders doubt the sincerity of the offer, in part, because the district has proposed a replacement provision that they feel would be worse.
+School district leaders have offered to get rid of this language, but union leaders doubt the sincerity of the offer, in part, because the district has proposed a replacement provision that they feel would be worse.

 District officials have also offered to spend $105 million on class size reduction.